Triads-Developer/Distributed-and-parallel-algorithms-for-quantile-regression/README.md

 You can also run with a -h flag to see a reminder too. python3 python-qpadmslack.py -h

+In order to generate a test input array, modify N and p in the R/TmpMatrixSetup.R

+This will create two input files called X and Y these can be moved or referenced when calling the above python script.

 #Input
 The input to this script are two files, X and Y. These files are exported matrices, X and Y, which are generated in the original R script.
 The Python script could be made to generate the matrices but, for the time